Analysis | 5 takeaways from the first presidential debate

-Biden’s strategy was also clear: To stick to his talking points, try not to engage much, and not give Trump what he wanted.
+Biden’s strategy was also clear: To stick to his talking points, try not to engage much, and deny Trump what he wanted.

 Biden lost his cool at a few points, including asking, “Will you shut up?”
-At another point: “It’s hard to get anywhere with this clown — excuse me, this person.”
+At another point: “It’s hard to get any word in with this clown — excuse me, this person.”
 At another: “Keep yapping, man."

-Biden was clearly exasperated at times, and at other times he dealt with it effectively.
+Biden was exasperated at times, and at other times he dealt with the barrage effectively.
 At one point Trump tried to cut in by saying, “Can I be honest?”
 Biden shot back: “Try and be honest.”

-Biden didn’t allow him to be pulled off his game.
-And he notably avoided some of the senior and uneasy moments which marked some of his Democratic debate performances.
+But all told, Biden didn’t allow himself to be pulled off his game.
+And he avoided some of the senior and uneasy moments which marked some of his Democratic debate performances.

-It wasn’t an enlightening debate from a policy standpoint, but that was in large part because Trump wanted a foodfight.
-Biden mostly didn’t give it to him, which much like Trump’s approach reinforced the reality of who’s winning and who’s not.
+It wasn’t enlightening from a policy standpoint, mostly because Trump wanted a food fight.
+Biden didn’t give it to him, which reinforced the reality of who’s leading this race right now.

 2. Trump’s coronavirus answers get no better

 Trump offered little to change that.
-Instead, he reinforced his skepticism of both masks and the health officials whose advice he’s so often ignored or sought to change through a pressure campaign.

 And Biden had some of his strongest moments on this subject.

 At one point, Biden noted Trump once floated injecting disinfectant into people to combat the virus.
 Trump maintained he was “sarcastic.”
 (Trump’s presentation did not suggest it was in jest.)

 Trump was also asked about his mask skepticism, at which point he argued masks are fine and that he wears them when he thinks he needs them (which is rarely in public).
-Biden repeatedly noted that Trump continues to hold rallies in which masks have often been scarce.
+Biden noted that Trump continues to hold rallies in which masks have often been scarce.

 “He’s not worried about you,” Biden said.
 “He’s not worried about the people out there breathing.”